kouseina/Fimo/README.md

 <h1>FIMO</h1>
 <h2>How to use?</h2>
-1. Download or clone this repo.
+1. Download or clone this repo.</br>
 2. Install dependencies.

 npm install